Welcome to Sarah Folwell

 In addition to resolving musculo skeletal pain, Gua Sha is used to treat as well as prevent common cold, flu, bronchitis, asthma, as well as any chronic disorder involving pain, congestion of Qi and Blood.

-TCM is commonly used to treat a wide range of disorders such as:
+Sarah commonly uses TCM in her clinics to treat a wide range of disorders including:

 Find out what TCM can do for YOU!